jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Network/Detach-ENI.md

 		Note: It takes a few minutes to disassociate, so please wait patiently to refresh the page.

 In addition, you can also detach from the ENI console.
-For details, see [Elastic Network Interface Side Detach EIP](../../../../Networking/Elastic-Network-Interface/Operation- Guide/Elastic-Network-Interface-Management/Detach-Elastic-Network-Interface.md).
+For details, see [Elastic Network Interface Side Detach EIP](../../../../Networking/Elastic-Network-Interface/Operation-Guide/Elastic-Network-Interface-Management/Disassociate-Elastic-Network-Interface.md).

 ## Related Reference
-**Elastic Network Interface**(../../../../Networking/Elastic-Network-Interface/Operation-Guide/Elastic-Network-Interface-Management/Disassociate-Elastic-Network-Interface.
-Md)
+**Elastic Network Interface**(../../../../Networking/Elastic-Network-Interface/Operation-Guide/Elastic-Network-Interface-Management/Disassociate-Elastic-Network-Interface.md)